w3c/wot/plugfest/2018-lyon/Scenarios.md

 ### Device interactions
 - Detect when the dust in the room increases (Fujitsu)
-- Turn on the lotating light (fujitsu)
+- Turn on the rotating light (Fujitsu)
 - Detect when some sensors change (???)
 - Turn on something (???)